potassco/clorm/docs/clorm/predicate.rst

     booking2(20181231, ("Sydney", "Australia)).

 To support this flexibility ClORM introduces a ``ComplexTerm`` class.
-A complex term is defined identically to a predicate, but in this case ``ComplexTerm`` needs to be sub-classed.
+A complex term is defined identically to a predicate, and similarly needs to be sub-classed.

-Just like with simple terms, when specifying a field as part of a predicate (or within another complex term) it is necessary to specify the term's field.
+Just like with simple terms, when specifying a field as part of a predicate (or within another complex term) it is necessary to specify the term's field definiton.
 This field then encodes the translation from a ``Clingo.Symbol`` object to the ``ComplexTerm`` object.

-While it is possible to manually specify this translation by sub-classing ``RawField`` and specifying the translation functions, fortunately it is possible to generate such a class automatically from a ``ComplexTerm`` sub-class.
-This class is exposed as the ``Field`` property.
+While it is possible to specify this translation manually by sub-classing ``RawField`` and specifying the translation functions, fortunately ClORM is able generate such a class automatically from any complex term definition.
+This class is exposed as the class ``Field`` property.

 .. code-block:: python

    from clorm import *

-   class Location(ComplexTerm):
-      city = StringField()
-      country = StringField()

-   class Booking(Predicate):
-       date=IntegerField()
-       location=Location.Field()

    class LocationTuple(ComplexTerm):
       city = StringField()